-Spectacle Creative Media is a boutique public relations and brand strategy firm.
-We specialize in helping entertainment, publishing, technology and small business clients find their audience through earned media, advertising, and marketing strategies and tactics.
+Spectacle Creative Media is a boutique public relations and brand strategy firm located in Grand Rapids, Michigan.
+We specialize in helping film and entertainment, authors and publishers, technology and small business clients connect with their audience.
+We do this through earned media, advertising tactics, and marketing strategies.

-Our clients have included award-winning filmmakers, bestselling authors, award-winning musicians, up-and-coming tech companies, and non-profits such as film festivals and media arts organizations.
+Our clients have included award-winning filmmakers, bestselling authors, award-winning musicians, startups, and non-profits such as film festivals and media arts organizations.
 How we can help you?

 Make sure to attend the Grand Rapids Feminist Film Festival, a free event.
 As a women owned business, this event is dear to our hearts.
 The festival is presented by The Bandit Zine, a submission-based, social justice-focused zine that was founded in Michigan in 2009.